Our Board of Trustees

 Tania has a long association with TBNS.
 Her adult children all went through the school and she was an active parent in the school during that time.
 A number of her mokopuna, currently, attend the school.
 She trained as a teacher at the Wellington College of Education and teaches the senior auraki class at the school.
 Prior to joining the staff here Tania taught at Brandon Intermediate.
 She has curriculum responsibilities in English, Social Sciences, Languages, ICT and Technology.
 In 2016 Tania received a Pūtea Tautoko Mātauranga Māori award to enable her to attend a major national hui.
 This award was given in recognition of the very good work Tania is doing in the learning with digital technologies area and her commitment to providing great learning opportunities for her ākonga.

 Colin joined the TBNS staff in August 2014.
 He did his teacher training at Wellington Teachers College and has taught in Upper Hutt, Howick, Glen Innes, Manurewa, Northcote, Morrinsville, Wainuiomata and Nelson.
 He's been principal of 5 previous schools, an education review officer, an NZEI official, a teacher education director in an early childhood organisation, an overseas qualifications evaluator for NZQA and a lecturer at the University of Canterbury.
 His most recent position, prior to arriving at TBNS, was as the Principal Advisor (Registration) at the New Zealand Teachers Council.
 Colin enjoys leading the TBNS team.
-He says Titahi Bay North is a great small school, just like a country school in town.
-Friendly, hardworking children keen to do their best and a dedicated, caring staff.
+He says Titahi Bay North is a great wee school, just like a country school in town.
+Friendly, hardworking children keen to do their best, a great BoT and a dedicated, caring staff.
 It’s a local school, with a strong ‘family feel’, serving its community for nearly 60 years.
-Colin serves on the Ministry of Education's regional professional learning and development allocation panel, is a member of the national Advanced Classroom Expertise Teacher (ACET) evaluation panel and holds New Zealand School Trustees Association (NZSTA) provisional endorsement as a recommended consultant on principal appraisal/performance review and principal appointments.
+Colin serves on the Ministry of Education's regional professional learning and development allocation panel, is a member of the national Advanced Classroom Expertise Teacher (ACET) evaluation panel and has recently been co-opted onto the NZEI Te Riu Roa national executive and the Institute's national Principals Council.
+Colin holds New Zealand School Trustees Association (NZSTA) provisional endorsement as a recommended consultant on principal appraisal/performance review and principal appointments.
 He is an Associate Fellow of the New Zealand Institute of Management.

 This is held usually on Wednesday evenings in week 4 and week 8 of each school term.
 The meeting dates are advertised in the weekly School Newsletter.